 Wednesday, March 24, 2021

 In a hunt or be hunted world, adaptations play a crucial role in survival.
-From sticky suction cups, to sharp spines, to arm and tail regeneration, animals can have some crazy adaptations that may be hard to believe exist.
-Go on a search for the strangest characteristics at the Aquarium, and depart with a newfound wonder at animals that may seem relatively simple at first glance.
+From sticky suction cups, to sharp spines, to arm and tail regeneration, animals can have some crazy adaptations.
+Go on a search for the strangest characteristics and gain newfound wonder at animals that, at first glance, might seem relatively simple at first glance.

 Classification & Comparative Anatomy (Grades 4-8)